 - Toggle Bluetooth off and then back on again

-- Try unplugging the Ethernet cable so your Mac isn’t connected to any wired network
+- Try unplugging the Ethernet cable and disconnect your Mac from any wired network

-- And the mother of all iOS troubleshooting tips—reinstall iOS and OS X!
+- And the mother of all iOS troubleshooting tips—reinstall iOS and macOS!